U.S. Survey Research

 Concerns about the Bradley effect had obvious relevance for the 2008 presidential election, both in the Democratic primaries and in the general election contest between Barack Obama and John McCain.
 There was, however, no evidence of systematic polling errors consistent with the Bradley effect in either the primaries or the general election (see “Perils of Polling in Election ’08” for more information).

 National polls sometimes attempt to gauge how voters will vote in elections for the U.S. House of Representatives.
 Of course, there is no national election for the House; instead there are elections in each of the 435 congressional districts.
 But pollsters have found that the so-called “generic ballot test,” which asks whether respondents intend to vote for the Republican or the Democratic candidate in their local race for the House, can provide an accurate estimate of the vote on which projections about party gains and losses in seats can be based.
-The following publications illustrate the use of the generic ballot test and some of the issues involved in using it:

 Additional topics on election polling